Application Period for spring 2023 will be open in August. Please check this website later in summer for the update.

 - Graduate Record Exam (GRE) score is NOT required (for the Electrical and Computer Engineering Program).
 However, the GRE score can be considered in the admission process and can also exempt graduate students from Graduate Writing Assessment Requirement (GWAR) UNIV 4000 if they have a score of 4 on the analytic writing portion of the GRE or GMAT.
 (For more information please visit the following website: WPE)

 - Letters of Recommendation are NOT required (except upon department request for certain circumstances).

 - Applicants must possess a bachelor's degree in Electrical Engineering, Computer Engineering or a related field with a GPA of 2.75 or better.
 A promising applicant with a GPA below 2.75 may be admitted as a special action student.

 - A statement of purpose is highly recommended for the admission committee to know your motivation and related experiences in the field of graduate study.

 - Test of English as a Foreign Language (TOEFL) is required for students who do not possess a bachelor's degree from an institution where English is the principal language of instruction.
 A score of 80 iBT or higher is required.
-(For additional information please visit the following website: Language Proficiency Requirement)
+(For additional information about TOEFL or other acceptable English tests, please visit the following website: Language Proficiency Requirement)

 - Often, there are teaching or research assistantships offered through the ECE department.
-But these opportunities are typically open for the graduate students who have shown success in the course work in the MSEE program at CSULA.
+But these opportunities are typically open for the graduate students who have shown success in the course work in the EE, M.S. program at CSULA.

 - The Department has extensive connections to the surrounding industry.
-The faculty frequently recommend students to internship/job opportunities tightly related to the discipline of the MSEE program.
+The faculty frequently recommend students to internship/job opportunities tightly related to the discipline of the EE, M.S. program.

 - Go to the Student Handbook for more information about the graduate program at the Electrical and Computer Engineering Department.